mkosut/rekogition_osx_tagfile/README.md

 Simple fun quick hack to play with.
 Be sure to use the latest Boto, this was built with 1.4.4.
 Requires ~/.aws/credentials file.

 **rek_osx_tag.py**
-takes a directory argument and processes all images by sending them to rekognition, getting tags, and applying them using OSX tags.
+takes either a directory (-d) or single file (-f) argument and processes images by sending them to rekognition, getting tags, and applying them using OSX tags.

-**rek_osx_tagfile.py**
-takes a file argument and processes just that single image with rekognition and sets the tags using OSX tags.
-Quickly done to use with an OSX Finder Automator workflow

 **rekognition_tagPhotos.workflow.zip**
-Automator example to run the rek_osx_tagfile.py each time a new file is copied into that folder.
+Automator example to run the 'rek_osx_tag.py -f [imagename]' each time a new file is copied into that folder.
 As you copy new images into a folder, this will automatically tag them for you.

 #TODO:
 - [Open, Easy] Consolidate single image processing into main script to support either --directory or --file